Day 102 – 7/22/15

 Total Miles – 1241.2 (PCT 1190.7)

 It rained at least four times during the night.
 None of them were hard.
 The tents were pitched under some large trees and they protected us from getting wet.
 About the time we were going to get the kids up.
 We heard a loud, cracking, and crashing of trees.
 A tree fell somewhere not to far from us.
 It woke up Little Crow, Mama Raven and I, but Will slept right through it.
 We were rattled a bit by it.
 After we got out of the tent, we looked around for it, but there were too many other fallen trees and we could not tell which one had fallen.
 As we hiked out of Paradise Valley, we could see many clouds that could turn into thunderheads.
 We had packed for rain and we were not disappointed.
 As the morning went on, we hiked over ridges and into valleys.
 The clouds continued to build and the sky became dark grey.
 The first thunderstorm started during our second break.
 Of course, Little Crow did not like the idea of hiking toward it which was the way we had to go.
 As we hiked up a ridge, we saw that it was miles away and it should break up by the time we neared it, and it did.
 Little Crow could relax!
 We got rained on as we hiked across another ridge.
 This went on for about 15 minutes.
 Over the rest of the afternoon there were three more thunderstorms.
 Despite the gloomy weather, the views from all the ridges were stunning with all the different shades of grey clouds.
 Each thunderstorm that came close by, made a lot of noise and broke up before we got there to the relief of Little Crow and disappointment of Will.
 By mid afternoon, almost all the clouds were gone.
 We hiked on to the far end of Jackson Meadows Reservoir and we had an early dinner.
-At that point we had hiked 20 miles and we knew we might break the kids last record day of 24 miles.
-We passed by a pretty meadow were right in the middle of it, sound asleep in his sleeping bag and his dark sunglasses on was Lord Logan.
+At that point we had hiked 20 miles and we knew we might break the kids longest record day of 24 miles.
+We passed by a pretty meadow were right in the middle of it, sound asleep, in his sleeping bag, and wearing dark sunglasses on was Lord Logan.
 It was a very peaceful sight.
 Mama Raven regrets not getting a photo of him.
 Anyways, the trail past along hill tops and then dropped into a deep canyon.
 At this point we were committed to go all the way to the bottom and then down stream to get to the first place to camp.
 We did this and still had enough daylight to pitch the tents.
 When all was done, we hiked 26 miles, a new record for Will and Little Crow!
 Tomorrow we head into Sierra City for the Fourth of July.

 Day 82 – 7/2/15